piotyr1987/pse/README.md

 # PSE

-It downloads a list of new packages from https://pypi.org/rss/packages.xml once a day.
+Application downloads a list of new packages from https://pypi.org/rss/packages.xml once a day.

 ## Getting Started